PhilipCRivera/HTML-and-CSS-Projects/README.md

 • Robot Companion site

-• Movie Theater site
+• Academy Cinemas site

-# Space Station site
+# Space Station
 This page is an example home page for a Space travel company.
 It's styled using CSS and contains a navbar, image containers, and a form.